yrdsb-peths/final-project-greenfoot-team-f/README.md

 Gameplay

    2. A wide variety of music and sound effects
+   2.5 2nd phase for final enemy for a fun extra NEW challenge

 UI (User Interface)

    3. Health bars are included
    4. Level indicator
+   5. Checkpoints for a more convenient experience

 Music Manager